Anas-Ehab/NoteHub/CTFs/CyberTalents/WebSecurity.md

 #### flag: FLAG{k33p_c4lm_st4rt_c0d!ng}

 ## Easy Access (Checked a write-up)
 * Check for sql injecton (Admin')
 * You will get an error meaning that it's vulnerable to SQL injection (Admin' OR '1'='1'')
 * Anything in the password alongside the injection payload will get you logged in as an admin and will provide the flag

 #### flag: flag{!njection_3v3ry_wh3r3}

+## bean (Checked a write-up)
+* Fuzz for directories (./fuff -u URL/FUZZ -w WORDLIST -p 1)
+* Found files directory checked around the directory but couldn't find anything useful
+* Tried using dotdotpwn to do file traversal attack but couldn't get any result
+* After looking up a write-up I found that it's indeed a file traversal attack (URL/files../)
+* This will show up the list of directories after checking the */home/* directory I got the flag (http://wcamxwl32pue3e6mr4gvmkxal3dm0wz0xp1eawvo-web.cybertalentslabs.com/files../home/)

+#### flag: FLAG{Nginx_nOt_aLWays_sEcUre_bY_The_waY}